 1. Which full-time bursaries in Health does the Western Cape Government offer?

 The Western Cape Government Health and Wellness offers a limited number of bursaries for full-time study each year.

 The bursary aims to attract qualified persons with the required competencies, knowledge, and skills to join the Department to meet its service delivery needs.
-In 2006 academic year, for example, the following bursaries per health science study field were awarded:
+The following qualifications have been identified for the 2023 academic year:

 Please note more health science study fields may be added or removed per academic year based on Departmental service delivery needs.

 2. What does the bursary cover?